adam-bouafia/Towards-Greener-Clouds-Evaluating-Hybrid-Log-Managament/README.md

 - `scikit-learn>=1.3.0` - Train/test split, metrics
 - `pandas>=2.0.0`, `numpy>=1.24.0` - Data processing

-## 🤝 Contributing

-This is a thesis project.
-For questions or collaboration:
-- Review `SUPERVISOR_ASSESSMENT.md` for architectural decisions
-- Check open issues for known limitations
-- Follow the 6-week implementation roadmap

 ## 📝 License

 Academic research project - see institution guidelines.